-9. Family Self Sufficiency Program
+Family Self Sufficiency Program

-The Authority operates a Family Self Sufficiency (FSS) Program to assist Public Housing Residents and Housing Choice Voucher Participants by increasing their earned income and reducing dependency on the rental subsidy.
-Families work closely with the FSS coordinator in developing the family's individual training and service plan with specific short-term and long-term goals.
-The FSS Coordinator meets individually with each family to review progress under such plan and connect the families with resources to move towards successful goal completion.
+HAGC operates a Family Self Sufficiency (FSS) Program to assist Public Housing and Housing Choice Voucher Participants by increasing their earned income and reducing dependency on the rental subsidy.
+Families work closely with the FSS Coordinator in developing the family's individual training and service plan with specific short-term and long-term goals.
+The FSS Coordinator meets individually with each family to review progress under such a plan and connects the families with resources to achieve successful goal completion.
 Families are offered credit and budget counseling, career and educational counseling and community-based services specially tailored to their unique goals.

-10. Homeownership Program
+Homeownership Program 2.

-Participants of the Public Housing Program and the Housing Choice Voucher Program may be eligible to participate in the Authority's homeownership program.
+Participants of the Public Housing Program and the Housing Choice Voucher Program may be eligible to participate in HAGC's Homeownership Program.
 These participants undergo extensive mentoring and monitoring to ensure participants are prepared for homeownership through credit counseling and budget management courses.

-11. ROSS Program
+3. ROSS Program

-The Authority operates a Resident Opportunities and Self-Sufficiency (ROSS) Program which provides supportive services to Public Housing participants to remain living independently and age in place rather than require institutionalized placement.
+HAGC operates a Resident Opportunities and Self-Sufficiency (ROSS) Program which provides supportive services to Public Housing Participants to remain living independently and age in place rather than require institutionalized placement.
 The ROSS Program also provides financial literacy training, food and nutrition services, referral of health care services, mental health services and wellness programs.
 The ROSS Program also has the objective of promoting job training and mentoring programs for disabled and elderly persons through employment and career counseling and economic self-sufficiency training.

-12. Congregate Services Program for Senior Residents

-The Authority operates a Congregate Services Program for the elderly, funded through the New Jersey Department of Community Affairs, the Authority, and the tenant receiving services.
-Congregate provides daily meals, housekeeping, laundry, and shopping services for eligible residents.
+4. Congregate Services Program for Senior Residents HAGC operates a Congregate Services Program for the elderly, funded through the New Jersey Department of Community Affairs, HAGC, and the tenant receiving services.
+Congregate provides daily meals, housekeeping, laundry, and shopping services for eligible tenants.